Risk Assessment TemplateAI Template IconToolbar IconShare Icon

 6. Record findings and recommendations: Document the identified hazards, assessed risks, and implemented control measures in the risk assessment template.

-7. Monitor and review: Establish a system for monitoring the effectiveness of risk control measures and reviewing the risk assessment regularly.
-Update the risk assessment as needed when changes occur to the task, activity, or work environment.
+7. Monitor and review: Establish a risk management plan and system for monitoring the effectiveness of risk control measures and reviewing the risk assessment regularly.
+Update the risk assessment as needed when changes occur to the task, activity, or work environment so that potential risks can be avoided.

 • New or modified tasks or activities: When introducing a new task, process, or activity, it is crucial to conduct a risk assessment to identify and control potential hazards before they can cause harm.